 “You can put that hog leg away,” the Gunny said, his voice coming in clearer, as my hearing began to return.

 I knew I’d have the ringing again for some time.
 I’d heard that damage to the ears, like I was experiencing regularly, would cause deafness in my later years, but let that thought go.
 What later years?

 I clicked the safety on the Colt back into place, the sound now loud in the silence following the barrage I’d launched against the side of the cliff.
 But I didn’t put the Colt away.
 I had no idea what was in front of me in the night and I wasn’t taking any chances.
-The rain continued, but abating a bit, it’s ever present slight hiss a reminder that I was very much stuck in a hostile jungle, with even more hostile forces beyond it.
+The rain continued though abating a bit, its ever-present slight hiss a reminder that I was very much stuck in a hostile jungle, with even more hostile forces beyond it.
 I was in the worst of conditions.

 “But the best of positions,” I blurted out, unaware I’d said the words aloud until they came out.

 I breathed in and out slowly.
 I didn’t like the effect open combat was having on my mind.
 I’d never felt more in control and out of control in my life.
 Those two things occurring together had to meet some definition of insanity.

 “We took ten wounded in the last rock incident,” the Gunny said, his voice tainted with a critical bite.
 “God alone knows how many more we’ve got now.”

 “Zippo,” I said, into the dark, not being able to see anyone except the Gunny and Fusner next to him. “lay down on the berm and get the scope operational.
 We can see the river and they’ve got to drag their wounded and injured across it somehow and while it’s still dark.”

 I heard a lot of rustling and moving around.
 I knew Zippo was setting up.